 How to cook pork

 Pork, like any meat, is guaranteed to be tastier when cooked correctly and not overcooked.
-Different cuts of pork benefit from a variety of cooking methods; so for a large joint like a pork shoulder, this is best cooked slowly on a low heat and will result in the best pulled pork which is incredibly easy to do (check out our pulled pork recipes).
+Different cuts of pork benefit from different cooking methods.
+For a large joint, like a pork shoulder, it's best to cook it slowly on a low heat, which will result in tender pulled pork and is incredibly easy to do.

-For smaller and leaner cuts of pork, like loin and fillet medallions and trimmed loin steaks, these benefit from being cooked quickly over a medium heat and are perfect for quick meals during the week.
-A top tip to ensure you have perfect pork every time, is to pop the pork in a plastic food bag and try flattening the meat with a rolling pin, or the bottom of a pan before cooking.
-This will break down the meat fibers to make them more tender and forgiving under the heat that will result in a more consistent and even cook.
+Smaller and leaner cuts of pork, like loin and fillet medallions and trimmed loin steaks, benefit from being cooked quickly over a medium heat and are perfect for quick and easy, midweek meals.
+A top tip to ensure you have succulent pork every time is to pop the pork between plastic wrap or into a plastic food bag and to beat it with a mallet, rolling pin, or the bottom of a pan, before cooking.
+This will break down the meat fibers to make it more tender and will also ensure a more consistent and even cook.

-A quick and easy marinade will help the pork be really succulent and flavoursome.
-Even a quick and easy marinade for 10 minutes while you prep your veg or other ingredients, the marinating process helps break down the proteins in the meat fibres and softens the surface.
-If you’re super organised, an over-night marinade will make the pork even softer and juicier.
+A marinade will help the pork be really succulent and flavoursome.
+Even a quick and easy marinade for 10 minutes while you prep your veg or other ingredients will help.
+The marinating process helps break down the proteins in the meat fibres and softens the surface, tenderising the meat.
+If you’re super organised, an over-night marinade will make the pork ultimately juicier and melt-in-the-mouth.

 Pork should be thoroughly cooked until steaming hot throughout, the meat is no longer pink and the meat juices run clear.
 Ideally with an internal temperature of 75-80°C for medium or 80-85°C for well done using a meat thermometer.
 After that, it's time to dig in - yum!